f5devcentral/f5-big-iq-lab/docs/class3/module2/lab6.rst

 https://support.f5.com/csp/article/K13849

 In order to get the page load time, there are 2 things:
-- ``Page Load Time`` parameter in the HTTP Analytics profile attached to the virtual server needs to be enabled
+- ``Page Load Time`` parameter in the HTTP Analytics profile attached to the virtual server needs to be enabled.
-- The ``Request Header Erase`` needs to be set to ``Accept-Encoding``
+- The ``Request Header Erase`` needs to be set to ``Accept-Encoding`` in the HTTP profile (AS3 property in the HTTP_Profile class is ``whiteOutHeader``)

-In order to test it quickly, let's manually set in the HTTP profile attached to ``serviceMain`` VIP under ``security/site16_boston`` partition/folder on the BIG-IP ``SEA-vBIGIP01.termmarc.com``
+4. In order to test it quickly, let's manually set in the HTTP profile used in ``security_site16_boston``.

+5. Login to ``BOS-vBIGIP01.termmarc.com`` BIG-IP from lab environment.
+Select the partition ``security``, then Local Traffic  ››  Profiles : Services : HTTP.
+Click on ``HTTP_Profile``.

 .. image:: ../pictures/module2/img_module2_lab6_1.png
    :align: center
-   :scale: 50%
+   :scale: 40%

 |

-.. note:: Other way could be to create a clone of a default template and change the parameter Request Header Erase within the template.
-Note we cannot modify the default built-in templates.
+.. note:: To enable the feature without changing the HTTP profile directly on BIG-IP.
+          Import AS3 template called ``AS3-F5-HTTP-lb-page-load-time-template-big-iq-default``
+          from https://github.com/f5devcentral/f5-big-iq and use switch template feature.

-From the lab environment, launch a xRDP/noVNC session to have access to the Ubuntu Desktop.
+6. From the lab environment, launch a xRDP/noVNC session to have access to the Ubuntu Desktop.
    To do this, in your lab environment, click on the *Access* button of the *Ubuntu Lamp Server* system and select *noVNC* or *xRDP*.

 .. note:: Modern laptops with higher resolutions you might want to use 1440x900 and once XRDP is launched Zoom to 200%.